15 “Facts” About Robot Integration Everyone Thinks Are True

 15. Getting started with robots is hard

-Nothing could be further from the truth!
-These days, it is easier than ever to start using a robot with almost no training at all.
+In fact, today it's easier than ever to start using a robot with almost no training at all.
 You can integrate your own robots quickly with no previous experience.